sematext/docs/docs/fleet/index.md

   * Dead: The agent has stopped due to an error.
 You can see the errors in the Agent Information Panel, in the Errors tab, and you can [manually restart](https://sematext.com/docs/agents/sematext-agent/starting-stopping) the Sematext Agent.
   * Pending or Unknown: the agent is not sending data to Sematext Cloud.
 Check if the agent is still running on your system.
 If it is, there may be connection issues.
 * *Started*: Time elapsed since the Sematext Agent began sending data to Sematext Cloud.
 * *Infra App*: the Infra App which is receiving the data from the Sematext Agent.
-Clicking on the app name will navigate you to the overview of the corresponding App in the [Infrastructure](https://sematext.com/docs/monitoring/infrastructure/) section of Sematext Cloud.
+Clicking on the App name will navigate you to the overview of the corresponding App in the [Infrastructure](https://sematext.com/docs/monitoring/infrastructure/) section of Sematext Cloud.

 # Agent Information Panel
 ## Info